Student Essay Contest

 • name;

 How to Submit.
-Submissions will open on MathPrograms.org on December 1, 2023.
-If you have any questions in the meantime, please contact the AWM Essay Contest Organizer, Dr. Johanna Franklin (johanna.n.franklin@hofstra.edu).
+Submissions for the 2027 contest will open on November 1, 2026.
+If you have any questions, please contact the AWM Essay Contest Organizer, Dr. Johanna Franklin (johanna.n.franklin@hofstra.edu).

 Categories.
 This essay contest is open to students in the following categories: